LIT-CCM-lab/ATOLL/tuto/02/README.md

 The reference structure was downloaded from the OPM database (entry id: 4LDE).
 This structure describes the ADRB2 receptor in the active state bound to an agonist and a nanobody.
 The structures from OPM database were already in a correct coordinate frame (lipid bilayer aligned onto the XY plane).
 Unnecessary molecular objects of the structure were removed (water, bilayer representation, lipids, cofactor, ions, ligand and nanobody).

 ### Sequence alignment
-The studied protein is ADRB2 in the three entries.
 In the sequence alignment file (sequences.sto) the ADRB2 full sequence from the Uniprot database (Uniprot AC: P07550) is given and is set as reference.
 Due to mutation in the ADRB2 structures, the amino acid sequence of these structures was aligned onto the native one with MOE 2019.01.
 The aligned structure sequence was triplicated for each structural state.
 It's noteworthy that it is not necessary to give a sequence for each entry (see tutorial 01).

 ### Residues used for structural superimposition
 The superimposition is done during the ATOLL procedure.